Croktopus/effective-keyboard-height/readme.md

 It may seem like keyboards with separated arrow keys pose a challenge for the EKH, but this is why we recommend measuring from a key on the bottom row of the 60% block, so if not a spacebar then perhaps the alt or control key.
 This may be a bit more difficult to design a board with separated arrow keys to the same height standards as one without, but since they don’t play into the typing experience, it’s best to ignore them for our purposes.

 Also, when measuring physical keyboards, avoid using switches with silenced stems, as the thickness of the dampening material can introduce some (admittedly tiny) error.

-## Best Practices for ICs
-When discussing your keyboard’s EKH in your IC, you’re free to simply list the number on its own.
-However, we recommend providing the following information if relevant:
-* Keyboard angle
-* Additional height from bump-ons, specifying whether compressed or uncompressed.
-This should be the total thickness of the bump-on minus the depth of the recess they’re placed in.

 ## Context